mesterhammerfic/bjjstats/README.md

 are already in the database.

 Todo list:

-- ~~write first web app endpoint with test data~~
+- [x] write first web app endpoint with test data
-- write extract & load lambda function and set up docker container
+- [x] write load function script
-- write transformation lambda and set up docker container
+- [x] write extract and transform function script
+- [ ] create docker containers for extract and load functions
-- set up step function to automate the ELT pipeline
+- [ ] set up lambda functions to run the docker containers
-- set up eventbridge event to schedule regular data updates
+- [ ] set up step function to automate the ETL pipeline with eventbridge event to schedule regular data updates

 ## Quickstart Pre-Reqs

  - clone the repository locally
- - in the `videobookmarks` directory, do`python3 -m pip install .` for setup
+ - in the `videobookmarks` directory, do `pip install -r requirements.txt` for setup
+ - run the tests with `DB_URL=sqlite:///test.db pytest tests -v`
+ - set up pre-commit hooks with `pre-commit install` (this repo uses black, flake8, and mypy)

+#### Try the pipeline locally
+with local csv files:
+ - run `python pipeline/extract/extract.py 10 --output pipeline/load` to extract and transform the data to the `pipeline/load` directory.
+Note: the `10` is the number of pages to scrape, you can change this to any number.
+ - run `DB_URL=sqlite:///test.db python pipeline/load/load.py pipeline/load/athlete.csv pipeline/load/performance.csv pipeline/load/match.csv` to load the data into a local sqlite database

+with parquet files uploaded to s3:

+Make sure you have [aws credentials set up](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
+In s3, create a bucket called `bjjstats` with a directory named `bjjheroes-scrape-v1`

+- run `python pipeline/extract/extract.py 10 --s3 'folder name'`
+- run `DB_URL=sqlite:///test.db python pipeline/load/load.py --s3 'folder name'`

 ### Schema
 This schema represents a many-to-many relationship between athletes and matches via the performance table.
 ![Alt text](img/schema.png)
 `athlete` One entry per athlete